ni/design-system/app/_elements/buttons.md

 ---
 layout: page
-title: Buttons
+title: Commit Buttons
 category: elements
 tags:
     - buttons
     - action
+    - commit
 status: ready

 ---
 Buttons are used for executing action in the product.
-They should convey what will happen when the user clicks on them.
+They should convey what will happen when the user clicks them.

 ## Command buttons
 **Codename:** `ShellButton` - NationalInstruments.Controls.Shell

-The command button is one of the most well known and ubiquitous types of buttons.
+The command button is one of the most well-known and ubiquitous types of buttons.
 They are used in dialogs, the configuration pane and other general areas of the UI.

 #### State examples